What is Breathing Space?

 - For those going through a mental health crisis, breathing space can offer some vital relief during your recovery

-- For Mental Health Crisis Breathing Space grace period can be expended for the length of recovery
+- For Mental Health Crisis Breathing Space, the grace period can be expended for the length of recovery

 Breathing Space Cons